ranfysvalle02/ExternalBrain/README.md

 * Facts get grouped into fact chunks and vectorized by a text embedder
 * Questions to the External Brain will retrieve facts before answering, grouding the response with your own facts!

+## Why You Need This:

+- **Never Forget a Detail**: Keep important ideas and notes at your fingertips.
+- **Unlock Hidden Connections**: Discover patterns and insights you might have overlooked.
+- **Supercharge Your Research**: Find relevant supporting information quickly.

 ## Compatibility

 External Brain's fact and chunk storage runs on MongDB Atlas, you can test it on a free tier (m0) account here:  https://www.mongodb.com/cloud/atlas/register